roushou/mesh/openai/README.md

 ## Usage

-An example to get collections
+An example to create a completion.

 ```rust,ignore
 use opai::{